Naida1710/Spelling-Bee/README.md

     ![Nav Bar](assets/images/heading.png)

   -**Tables**
   -The quiz features a progress tracker that displays the current and total question numbers to help players monitor their progress, along with a dynamically updated scoreboard where players earn points for correct answers.
 The tables are disabled on the welcome page.
+They are presented throughtout the quiz.
+  The quiz contais ten questions per level.
+The timer counts down from 30 seconds.

 ![Nav Bar](assets/images/tables.png)